-- Sequencing is cheap, and will soon be standard. - Most infections will be 'typed'. - Interpretation & analysis will remain challenging. - Data storage & sharing, and linkage to metadata will be extremely challenging, but necessary.
+- Sequencing is cheap, and will soon be standard. - Most infections will be 'typed'. - If nothing else, cheapest & quickest way of determining antibiotic resistance profile. - Interpretation & analysis will remain challenging. - Data storage & sharing, and linkage to meta-data will be extremely challenging, but necessary.